 I feel ____ when _____ because ______________.
 What I need is ___________________.

 If you struggle with knowing exactly how to phrase things, look into Nonviolent Communication (NVC).
 It provides an easy step-by-step framework for communicating well.
 You'll find some practical NVC worksheets included in our Mental Wellbeing Toolkit.

 Consequences help you stick to the boundaries you’ve set.
 They also help others understand the importance of them.
 It can be as simple as leaving the room, ending the conversation, or hanging up the phone.Consequences help keep the boundary clear.

 Here’s an example:

 “It’s not okay for you to keep making comments about my weight.
 If you don’t stop it, I’ll leave the room.”

 As Brené Brown says, “When we fail to set boundaries and hold people accountable, we feel used and mistreated.”You must stick to your guns!

-To see the impact of setting boundaries, repeat the above five steps again and again.
+To see the impact of setting boundaries, repeat these five steps again and again: